-Members of the RAB are in support of HAGC's Revised Admissions and Continued Occupancy Policy.
-The revised policy contains additional information regarding HAGC's Non-discrimination policy, applicant screening based on credit history, and HAGC's Policy regarding the treatment of over-income households in accordance with the requirements of the Housing Opportunities Through Modernization Act.
+HAGC's Policy regarding the treatment of over-income households in accordance with the requirements of the Housing Opportunities Through Modernization Act in contained within the Admissions and Continued Occupancy Policy.
 Specifically, after a household's income exceeds 120% of the area median income (AMI) for two consecutive years, the Authority will charge the household rent equal to the greater of the Fair Market Rent (FMR) or the amount of their unit's operating and capital subsidy.
 The Authority shall implement the HUD published over-income limits by household size for each locality established annually.
-When the Authority determines that a household's income exceeds the overincome limit during an annual or interim income reexamination, the Authority shall document the household's income in order to compare it with the household's income the following year.
-If the household's income exceeds the over-income limit one year later, the Authority must notify the household in writing that, if their income still exceeds the overincome limit 12 months later, the household will be subject to the Authority's' over-income policy.
-The over-income Policy shall not apply is an over-income household's income falls below the over-income limit before the two-year mark.
+When the Authority determines that a household's income exceeds the over-income limit during an annual or interim income reexamination, the Authority shall document the household's income in order to compare it with the household's income the following year.
+If the household in writing that, if their income still exceeds the over-income limit 12 months later, the household will be subject to the Authority's' over-income policy.
+The over-income Policy shall not apply if an over-income household's income falls below the over-income limit before the two-year mark.